elavoie/pando-handbook/oopsla-2017/README.md

 If the node that executes pando starts showing output results, at least one volunteer successfully connected.
 If the monitoring page shows 2 children, then all volunteers successfully connected and you are ready to perform the actual experiments of the paper.

 ## Troubleshooting

+### Error: electron-eval error: Electron process exited with code 1

+You probably forgot to use the `--headless` option.

 # Data Used for Figures